-“Selene starts out the movie sort of at her lowest she’s ever been,” Beckinsale said.
-“She’s on the run from obviously lycans, as ever, but vampires also.
+“Selene starts out the movie sort of at her lowest she’s ever been,” says Beckinsale.
+“She’s on the run from obviously Lycans, as ever, but vampires also.
 She’s lost Michael.
-She’s disenfranchised from her daughter.
+She doesn’t know where her daughter is.
 She’s had enough.
 It’s always nice to start with somebody who’s basically so low that she doesn’t give a shit anymore, which is kind of fun (to play).”

 First-time director Anna Foerster is behind the newest exploration of the Underworld mythology.
 At a panel during New York Comic Con, Beckinsale said “I’m all about as many vaginas being involved as possible.”
 She also took a more serious note about the dearth of female directors in Hollywood.
 “I hope that in a few years the conversation of a female as a director being unusual will be unusual, too.”

 “There’s a whole bunch of new characters, new adversaries, new villains, new worlds, new covens,” Beckinsale said.
-“The stakes are really super high for Seline this time.
+“The stakes are really high for Selene this time.
 So there’s a lot going on.
 It was definitely worth another visit based on what the story was that we came up with.”

 The original Underworld predates the Twilight and The Vampire Diaries franchises, which are just two examples of Hollywood embracing vampires.
 Beckinsale was involved with werewolves in Van Helsing just a year after Underworld came out.